 Where to look for data depends, as I said, on what area you’re mapping.
 My two most commonly used sources are:

-- The National Elevation Dataset: this covers the United States (as well as Canada and Mexico, actually) at 10-meter resolution or better.
+- 3DEP: this covers the United States (as well as Canada and Mexico, at least at one point) at 10-meter resolution or better.

 - Viewfinder Panoramas: Global coverage at about 90-meter resolution or better.
 Most global elevation datasets are based on satellite data, which sometimes, especially in mountainous areas, suffer from measurement errors.
 The folks at Viewfinder Panoramas have manually corrected many of these errors based on surveys and topographic maps.